MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-Although we only use `formatAddress` and not `formatBalance` and `formatChainAsNum`, I have left these utility functions in just in case you find them useful.
-You can also look into how to do stuff like this with [Viem Formatters](https://viem.sh/docs/chains/formatters) or other libraries.
+Although we only use `formatAddress` and not `formatBalance` and `formatChainAsNum`, I added these useful utility functions.
+You can also look into how to do this with [Viem Formatters](https://viem.sh/docs/chains/formatters) or other libraries.

 ### 3. Wrap components with the context provider

-Next we need to replace all of the code within the file `src/App.tsx`:
+Next, we need to replace all of the code within the file `src/App.tsx`:

 ```tsx title="App.tsx"
 import './App.css'